Canning Apple Pie Filling

 Can I use cornstarch instead of clear jel?

 The recipe I found in the 50 year old church cookbook called for cornstarch instead of clear jel.
-Although that may have been used in the past, it is not considered the safest to use now.
-There are studies you can read regarding this issue, but in short, the cornstarch can break down after canning, compromising the quality.
+Although that may have been used in the past, it is not considered the safe to use now.
+The cornstarch can break down after canning, compromising the quality.
 There were also reports that the thick cornstarch can cause the jars to not heat through properly during the canning process.

 How to Can Apple Pie Filling